 As of April 2009, May has been the Armagnac Ambassador to New York and has been training retailers, restaurant wait-staff and bartenders on the diverse pleasures of France’s oldest spirit.

 May has worked at New York City's largest retail store, Astor Wines & Spirits, and has experienced firsthand the practical aspects of wine-making through time spent working the harvest at Lenz Winery, on the North Fork of Long Island..

 Prior to her involvement in the wine world, May was a creative director with over 15 years of experience in the field of design and promotions aimed primarily at the wine trade.

 May holds numerous regional certificates as well as the Wine & Spirit Education Trust® Advanced Certificate with Distinction and the WSET® Diploma, which she earned in 2000.
 She also holds the American Sommelier Association (ASA) Certificate, and is a Certified Wine Educator through the Society of Wine Educators, for which she was also the Banfi Award Recipient for 2001.

-Stephanie McKinnon McDade, DWSLecturerStephanie is the Operations Manager at International Wine Center, where she also teaches WSET® Foundation classes.
+Stephanie McKinnon McDade, DWSLecturerStephanie is the Operations Manager at International Wine Center, where she also teaches WSET® Foundation and Intermediate classes.
 Her interest in wine was piqued while a newspaper reporter in Northern California, where she was easily distracted by wine regions in every direction.
 After 15 years in journalism and political communications, she took the leap into the world of wine.
 Her first assignment was humble: building display cases of Two Buck Chuck at Trader Joe's first NYC Wine Shop.